yutaka-shoji/micsann/README.md

 ## Citations

-The article related to the MICS-ANN model is submitted to the *International Journal of Heat and Mass Transfer*.
+The article related to the MICS-ANN model is now under review.
-Now under review.